 The figures in these instructions serve to provide general notices regarding correct operation.
-The figures used serve to provide general notices regarding correct operation.
 These figures may slightly deviate from the actual situation.

 Product types mentioned

 These instructions describe all product types of the GC7000WP.
 Availability may vary depending on the country.